ALINVINI/CAR-DHEKO/README.md

     Gradient Boosting Regressor
     XGBoost Regressor

-Hyperparameter Tuning
+Hyperparameter Tuning:

-To optimize model performance, hyperparameter tuning was carried out using techniques like GridSearchCV or RandomizedSearchCV:
+To optimize model performance, hyperparameter tuning was carried out using techniques like GridSearchCV

-    Random Forest Regressor: Tuned n_estimators, max_depth, and min_samples_split.
-    Gradient Boosting: Tuned learning rate, n_estimators, and max_depth.
-    XGBoost: Tuned learning rate, n_estimators, max_depth, and subsample.

-Model Evaluation
+Model Evaluation:

-Each model was evaluated based on metrics such as:

-    R-squared Score
-    Mean Absolute Error (MAE)
-    Mean Squared Error (MSE)
-    Root Mean Squared Error (RMSE)

 Model Performance Summary

 Model	R-squared Accuracy

 Linear Regression	92%
 Decision Tree Regressor	83%
 Random Forest Regressor	91%
 Gradient Boosting Regressor	90%
 XGBoost Regressor	94%

-Results
+Results:
+Though XGBoost shows greater accuracy,I opted for Linear regression based on the following criteria,

 1. Simplicity and Interpretability
 2. Computational Efficiency
 3. Generalizability
 4. Maintenance and Scalability
 5. Client Priorities
 6. Robustness to Outliers
-     For

 Conclusion

-The project successfully built a robust pipeline for predicting the price of used cars, with the XGBoost Regressor showing the best results after hyperparameter tuning.
+The project successfully built a robust pipeline for predicting the price of used cars, with the LINEAR REGRESSION MODEL showing the best results after hyperparameter tuning.Deployed the model using Streamlit for user-friendly interaction.

-Future Work
+Future Work:

     Integrate additional features like car condition and service history.
-    Deploy the model using Streamlit for user-friendly interaction.

     Explore deep learning techniques for further improvements.